Blue abstract background with white curved lines creating a wave pattern.

 Harness Your Spatial Intelligence to Supercharge Cognitive Performance

 Developed by educators with cognitive science degrees from Vanderbilt University, Ted Shachtman and Dylan Kistler, the Mental Atlas Method is a novel structured thinking framework that synthesizes the Mind Palace, properties of spatial maps present in individuals with high visuospatial abilities, and dual coding to improve learning speed, knowledge retention, and fluid reasoning.
-The Atlas is completely free for all individuals, always.
+The Atlas is currently under research with Northwestern Professor of Educational Psychology David Uttal, and completely free to learn.

 What Users are Saying